 Colorado's Natural Medicine Program LEGAL ACCESS IS EXPANDING

-Synthesis Colorado Psilocybin Facilitator Training Program Join The Interest List
+Synthesis Colorado Psilocybin Facilitator Training Program

-New Pathways for Legal Facilitation in the US are Opening Soon
+New Pathways for Legal Facilitation in the US

 Colorado Facilitator Training

 The Synthesis Institute is actively adapting to Colorado’s evolving regulatory landscape to ensure our Psychedelic Practitioner Training fully complies with recently adopted laws.
+This marks a significant step forward in the legalization and mainstream acceptance of sacred plant medicines, and we’re honored to be at the forefront—supporting those seeking licensure under the Natural Medicine Health Act (NMHA).

 1. Begin Your Training Journey